Rocka Rolla: Artistry

+Release

+The tour for Rocka Rolla was Judas Priest's first international tour with dates in Germany, Holland, Norway and Denmark including one show at Hotel Klubben in Tønsberg, one hour from Oslo, Norway which scored them a somewhat negative review in the local press.
 Drummer John Hinch was dismissed in 1975 before the next record was recorded.
 Tipton would later refer to him as being "musically inadequate" for the band's future plans.

 Rob Halford made a brief explanation before performing "Never Satisfied" during the Epitaph Tour, as there were "a few blank stares" from the audience while performing the song.

 The album was reissued several times over the years, and in 1984 it was issued with a different sleeve design.
 The original "bottle cap" album cover art, featuring the title in Spencerian script, was initially intended by designer John Pasche for use with an unspecified Rolling Stones album.
 The band had filed a lawsuit with the Coca-Cola company.
 The re-issue cover art (by artist Melvyn Grant, and originally used as the cover for the novel The Steel Tsar) was also used for the US cover of Ballistix for the TurboGrafx-16 and Amiga.

 Most of the songs from Rocka Rolla have not been performed by Judas Priest live since the mid-late 1970s, although Halford's solo band performed "Never Satisfied" during live shows in 2003, and the same song was part of the setlist of the Epitaph World Tour.
 "Rocka Rolla" was performed for the first time since 1976 at Bloodstock Open Air in 2021.

-The tour for Rocka Rolla was Judas Priest's first international tour with dates in Germany, Holland, Norway and Denmark including one show at Hotel Klubben in Tønsberg, one hour from Oslo, Norway which scored them a somewhat negative review in the local press.